aogriffiths/google-apps-sso-nodejs-example/README.md

 [universal navigation bar](http://support.google.com/a/bin/answer.py?hl=en&answer=172981)
 and when you follow it you are automatically signed in to the app.

-If your wondering how to build a third party app like this, and host it anywhere you like, then this document is for you!
+If you're wondering how to build a third party app like this, and host it anywhere you like, then this document is for you!
 It's not too hard, and well documented, to do it on AppEngine.
 But if your not using AppEngine there is a little more to do.

 This document will show you how to:
 * Define an App, that can be added to your Google Apps domain.
-(And you could go furthur to list it in the Google Apps Marketplace, for anyone to install on their Google Apps domain.)
+(And you could go furthur to list it in the Google Apps Marketplace, for anyone to install in their domain.)
-* Allow that app to use OpenID to get "silent" single single on with you Google Apps domain.
-That is to say your users will not need to explicitly approve anything - if they are already signed in to Google Apps they will automatically get signed in to your app.
+* Allow that app to use OpenID to have "silent" single single on with your Google Apps domain.
+In order words your users will not need to explicitly approve anything - if they are already signed in to Google Apps they will automatically get signed in to your app.
 (The trust has essentially been established at an administrator level, when you added the app to your